victor-moura-oliveira/Acquisition-and-Processing-of-EMG-Signals---Simplified/README.md

 **Data acquisition ends here, for conditioning, analysis and processing, start matlab with the .m file "pds_tcc".
 I left all lines commented out and all functions ready.
 Just choose which part of the code you want to use**

 ## **Contact**
+If you have any questions, or have any suggestions to improve the project, send me a message.
+In small steps we help each other.

+email: victorkxd@gmail.com

+## **License**
+The license for this work is linked to the terms of the graduation dissertation of the Federal Technological University of Paraná -  Cornélio Procópio